leucos/filedrop/README.md

 This small app lets you start a quick upload server.
 Files will not be clobbered by subsequent uploads.

+A docker image is ready to use at https://hub.docker.com/r/leucos/filedrop/
 ## Run using source

 Install requirements: